You want to learn how to fly, but you are “too young” or do not have the money to start flight training

 Flight simulator has been tremendously helpful for so many pilots over the years.
 The sad part is that potential pilots are not utilizing such a priceless “video game”.
 Even pilots currently in training are missing out on such a wonderful opportunity.
-Learn to fly with a flight simulator and I promise, your flying skills will improve.
+Learn to fly with a flight simulator and I promise

 For those going into flight training, you can practice your stalls, steep turns and short-field landings with no problem.
 Just imagine going in your next training lesson already knowing how to perform the maneuvers step-by-step!